• recipes

 3. Transfer the the mixture to a mixing bowl and set aside in the fridge for 10-15 minutes.

-4. Preheat the oven to 220° C / 425° F and line a large baking tray with a sheet of greaseproof paper.
-I found that these tend to stick quite a bit initially so baking paper is highly recommended.
+4. Preheat the oven to 200ยฐ C / 390ยฐ F fan (220ยฐ C / 425ยฐ F if you don’t have a fan setting) and line a large baking tray with a sheet of greaseproof paper.

 5. Brush small circles of olive oil onto the baking paper at regular intervals, keeping ample space around each falafel so that the browning process isn’t inhibited through too much moisture.